thindil/tashy/README.md

 TASHY versioning is in X.Y.Z schema where:

 * X.Y are Tcl/Tk version with which TASHY was created and tested.
-For example, version 8.6.5 means that this TASHY was tested with Tcl 8.6.
+For example, version 8.6.5 means that this TASHY was tested with Tcl/Tk 8.6.
 * Z is number of release of TASHY for selected Tcl version.
 Release numbers starts from 0.
-For example, version 8.6.2 means third release of TASHY for Tcl 8.6
+For example, version 8.6.2 means third release of TASHY for Tcl/Tk 8.6

 ## Generating code documentation